-His View: Sondland goes full Agatha Christie on Trump regime
+His view: Sondland goes full Agatha Christie on Trump regime

 In Trumpspeak, Wednesday’s flipper is beautiful.

-Dick Polman, a veteran national political columnist based in Philadelphia and a Writer in Residence at the University of Pennsylvania.
+Dick Polman is a veteran national political columnist based in Philadelphia and a Writer in Residence at the University of Pennsylvania.